ZacValentine/Vision-Transformer-from-Scratch/README.md

 # Vision-Transformer-from-Scratch
-This model is a vision transformer coded from scratch with numpy.
+This model is a Vision Transformer coded from scratch with numpy.